ipfs/kubo/docs/config.md

      `http://dweb.link/ipfs/{cid}` → `http://{cid}.ipfs.dweb.link`

-   - **X-Forwarded-Proto:** if you run go-ipfs behind a reverse proxy that provides TLS, make it add a `X-Forwarded-Proto: https` HTTP header to ensure users are redirected to `https://`, not `http://`.
+   - **X-Forwarded-Proto:** if you run Kubo behind a reverse proxy that provides TLS, make it add a `X-Forwarded-Proto: https` HTTP header to ensure users are redirected to `https://`, not `http://`.
 It will also ensure DNSLink names are inlined to fit in a single DNS label, so they work fine with a wildcart TLS cert ([details](https://github.com/ipfs/in-web-browsers/issues/169)).
 The NGINX directive is `proxy_set_header X-Forwarded-Proto "https";`.:

      `http://dweb.link/ipfs/{cid}` → `https://{cid}.ipfs.dweb.link`